KoljaB/RealtimeSTT/README.md

 ### Updates

+#### v0.1.8
+- large-v3 whisper model now supported (upgrade to faster_whisper 0.10.0)
+- added feed_audio() and use_microphone parameter to feed chunks
+- added recording and transcription from the browser example

 #### v0.1.7
 - Bugfix for Mac OS Installation (multiprocessing / queue.size())
 - KeyboardInterrupt handling (now abortable with CTRL+C)